 Most payday loans charge high interest rates and fees in return for the convenience of having extra cash in your bank account within minutes of applying online.

 As with any type of finance product, payday loans can come with their own issues, and you might find yourself wondering how to make a complaint about a payday lender.
-Payday lenders in the past have been criticised for irresponsible lending and offering unaffordable loans that cause borrowers to fall into a dangerous cycle of debt.
+Direct payday lenders in the past have been criticised for irresponsible lending and offering unaffordable loans that cause borrowers to fall into a dangerous cycle of debt.

 While more is being done now to protect borrowers from irresponsible lending; some payday loan providers might still be offering unrealistic deals and unaffordable loans that cause serious financial difficulties.
 This guide covers how to complain about a payday lender if you feel like you have been treated unfairly or offered a loan that wasn’t affordable to repay.

 When you feel like a payday loan lender has treated you unfairly, or you have an unresolved issue that they are not cooperating with, you can issue an official complaint to them.
 As all payday lenders must be regulated by the Financial Conduct Authority (FCA), they are required to deal with your complaint within eight weeks of submitting it.

 To submit an official complaint, you should write an email or letter to the payday loan lender to fully explain the situation in detail.
 Head the letter as ‘complaint’ and make sure to include every detail you have on the matter, including any names of people you have spoken with and the dates you spoke with them.